bit-challenges/shopping-cart-challenge/README.md

 # 🛍️ Shopping Cart Challenge

-Welcoe to the **Shopping Cart Challenge**! 🚀 Your task is to create a shopping cart system that interacts with a store inventory.
+Welcome to the **Shopping Cart Challenge**! 🚀 Your task is to create a shopping cart system that interacts with a store inventory.
 This challenge will test your skills in **JavaScript objects, arrays and functions**.

 ---